Tnyima585/FLASK-INTRODUCTION/README.md

 # FLASK-INTRODUCTION
-Tutorial started from a decade ago but remained stagged because of other immediate pending studies
+Tutorial started from a decade ago but remained stagged because of other immediate pending studies... tutorial content from FreeCodeCamp under title Learn Flask From Python - Full Tutorial...
+The dataBase used is SQLITE3